jimmanuel/RunStats.NodeJS/README.md

 1. Google OAuth IdP info
 1. Google Maps client info
 1. An ACM Cert
+1. a S3 bucket for terraform state

+## Deployment
+### Deploy the Backend
+1. Navigate to the modular tf folder and run tf-apply to deploy the base infrastructure.
+1. TODO: deploy the storage
+1. Navigate to the backend code
+1. publish something to ECR; run the publish-ecr script to do this.
+The last step will fail because there isn't an ECS Service deployed yet - it's ok.
+1. Navigate to the terraform folder in the backend and run tf-apply to deploy the backend.

+### Deploy the Client
+TODO

+# AWS Deploy Steps (Deprecated)

+### Prereqs
+1. An ECR repo for docker images
+1. Google OAuth IdP info
+1. Google Maps client info
+1. An ACM Cert
 1. An S3 bucket for lambda build output

 ### Initial Deployment